-User view Device view

-Name Name

-The name of the The name of the device.

-user.
-Platform icon

-Type A pictorial representation of the platform of

-The class of user: the device: Windows, Mac or mobile.

-local, domain or Entity

-system.
-The base node in the hierarchy to which the

-First Seen device belongs.

-The first time of Last IP address

-recorded user The IP address of the device during its last

-activity. recorded connection.

-Last Seen Last Seen

-The last time of The last time of recorded device activity.

-recorded user

-activity.
+User view Device view Name Name The name of the user.
+The name of the device.
+Platform icon Type The class of user: local, domain or system.
+A pictorial representation of the platform of the device: Windows, Mac or mobile.
+Entity The leaf node in the hierarchy, followed by the name of the Engine between parentheses, to The first time of recorded user activity. which the device belongs.
+Last IP address The IP address of the device during its last recorded connection.
+Last Seen The last time of recorded user activity.
+Last Seen The last time of recorded device activity.

-Below this basic object information, find the buttons that let you switch between the Timeline, Properties, and score tabs.
+Below this basic object information, find the buttons that let you switch between the Timeline, Properties, and scores tabs.
 When selecting the Properties tab, a comparison tool appears to the right of the basic object information.
 Because this section focuses on visualizing system activity, the rest of this article is dedicated to the Timeline tab.
-To know more about the Properties tab, see the article on comparing the properties of users and devices.
+To know more about the Properties tab, see the article on properties of users and devices.
 For more information about the score tabs, see how to check the ratings of users and devices.